bnovate/bactoml/README.md

-# BactoML - Scikit-learn compatible Machine Learning libs for Online Flowcytometry
+# BactoML - Bactosense Machine Learning libraries

-* Marie Sadler, Octave Martin, Eliane Roosli, Ilaria Ricchi, Douglas Watson
+* Octave Martin, Eliane Roosli, Ilaria Ricchi, Douglas Watson
-* bNovate SA, 2018-2020
+* bNovate SA, 2018

 ## Overview

-This python package contains all of our custom machine learning tools for online flow cytometry.
+This python package contains all of our custom machine learning tools.
 They are built for maximum interoperability with Scikit-learn, so the APIs should be familiar to most.
-We provide several modules related to
+We provide several modules related to fingerprinting:
-fingerprinting:

 - **Data loading**: loading of FCS files
 - **Data generation**: generation of FCS files with artificial contaminations
 - **Pre-processing**: tlog transforms, gating to remove noise
 - **Fingerprinting**: gating to count cells, probability binning
 - **Estimators**: Chi-square risk score estimator.
+- **Full pipeline**: Microbial Community Change Detection (MCCD) algorithm, see `tutorial/MCCD_pipeline_example.py`

 ## Getting started

 Create a virtual environment.
-We recommend using conda to ensure you have the correct python version:
+I recommend using conda to ensure you have the correct python version:

 ```
 conda create --name bactoml python=3.6 --no-default-packages